Quix-iPod/ipodloader2/README.md

 Quix's edit:
 Because I'm too lazy to figure out why my config file isn't working.
 So, I just made this colored red by default.
 Feel free to use it.
 If I can figure out how to compile it I'll add a pre-compiled version here.
 That is all.
 (December 1, 2020)

+Also, I plan to add a bin file for the bootloader.
+I personally use iPodEditor (Mac only application) to add bootloaders since you only need the bin, and iPodEditor takes care of the installation.
+It is really simple.
+Here is the link to download iPodEditor: https://mrgeckosmedia.com/applications/info/iPodEditor

 Last updated: Nov 11, 2008
 ~Keripo